-Well this year, we actually had NO KIDS show up since my town, like many in CT, postponed Halloween due to downed power lines and trees as a result of the freak snow storm we had last weekend (P.S. – We’re still without power and cable – thank God for our generator! – and don’t expect to have either fully restored until Sunday.).
+Well this year, we actually had NO KIDS show up since my town, like many in CT, postponed Halloween due to downed power lines and trees as a result of the freak snow storm we had last weekend (P.S. – We’re still without power and cable – thank heavens for our generator!
+We don’t expect to have either fully restored until Sunday.).

 The concept is simple: spread melted chocolate on a baking sheet then sprinkle your favorite chopped up candy over the chocolate.
 You can also add some salty fun too with peanuts or pretzels like I did.
 And after 30 minutes in the fridge, you have personalized candy bark!

 I made this candy bark as the recipe was written, only swapping out pretzels for the peanuts, but you should feel free to use whatever type of candy you want or have leftover.
 The bark can be stored in an air-tight container in the refrigerator for up to a week…if it even lasts that long.

-- 1 pound bittersweet chocolate chips or chunks
+1 lb dark or bittersweet chocolate chips or chunks

-- 3 (2.1-ounce) Butterfinger bars, cut into 1-inch chunks
+3 (2.1 oz) Butterfinger bars, cut into 1-inch chunks

-- 3 (1.4-ounce) Heath bars, cut into 1-inch chunks
+3 (1.4 oz) Heath bars, cut into 1-inch chunks

-- 8 (0.55-ounce) peanut butter cups, each cut into 8 wedges
+8 (0.55 oz) peanut butter cups, each cut into 8 wedges

-- 1/4 cup honey roasted peanuts
+1/4 cup honey roasted peanuts

 Reese’s pieces, and/or yellow and orange M&M’s

-- 3 ounces white chocolate
+3 oz white chocolate

-- Line a baking sheet with foil.
+Line a baking sheet with foil.
 Melt the bittersweet chocolate in a medium saucepan over low heat, stirring constantly.
 Remove from heat and pour over the foil-lined baking sheet.
 Spread to an even layer that is about 12×10 inches.